bilek993/CLUSEK/README.md

 ## Virus false positive

-Some antiviruses programs may detect this application as virus, when it is built in debug mode.
-There is no malicious code in this project.
-Virus might be detected due to some programming techniques used in this application, but it is false positive.
-This problem happen only in debug mode and has not been observed in release mode.
+Due to code structure used in a logger, some antivirus programs may detect this application as virus.
+This code is not dangereous at all and this is false positive.
+This only happen in debug mode, beceuse logging functionality is stripped from code in release mode.